ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 ### Test Pyramid Extended

 Considering the three layers of the classic test pyramid in relation to automating Gherkin scenarios, the scope of a unit test is often to narrow.
 Gherkin scenarios typically describe functionality that is implemented through the collaboration of multiple classes and methods.
-With proper focus, these scenarios tend to cover functionality within a single service or API, making the scope of UI and Service tests too broad.
+With proper focus, these scenarios tend to cover functionality within a single service or API, making the scope of UI and service tests too broad.
 This is why I introduce an additional layer in the test pyramid, as depicted below.

 ![Test Pyramid Extended](../../../../../images/where-to-position-specflow-in-the-test-pyramid/test-pyramid-extended.png)